-"If you stare at length into an abyss, the abyss also stares back at you." - Friedrich Nietzsche
+"If you gaze at length into an abyss, the abyss gazes likewise back at you." - Friedrich Nietzsche

 ("Wenn du lange in einen Abgrund blickst, blickt der Abgrund auch in dich hinein.")